St. Augustine Catholic Church and Cemetery (Natchez, Louisiana)

 St. Augustine Catholic Church and Cemetery, or the Isle Brevelle Church, is a historic Catholic parish property founded in 1829 near Melrose, Natchitoches Parish, Louisiana.
-It is the cultural center of the Cane River area's historic Black Creole community.
+It is the cultural center of the Cane River area's historic French, Spanish, Native American and Black Creole community.
+It is also the oldest surviving Black Catholic church in the United States.

-Established as a mission church by mixed-race freedman Nicolas Augustin Metoyer, St. Augustine is celebrated as the first church in Louisiana to be built by and for free people of color.
-It is also among the oldest churches founded and built by and for people of African descent in the United States.
+Established as a mission church by Louisiana Creole Nicolas Augustin Metoyer, St. Augustine is celebrated as the first church in Louisiana to be built by and for free people of color.
+It is also among the oldest churches founded and built by and for African Americans.

 The church and cemetery are within the Cane River National Heritage Area, and are listed on the National Register of Historic Places.
 Because of its significance in Catholic and Creole history, St. Augustine also is a marked destination on the Louisiana African American Heritage Trail.

 History

 19th century

 Tradition holds that the church was established by Nicolas Augustin Metoyer in 1803 and that services have been held continuously since then.
 Historical records challenge the local lore.
 Parish records document the founding of the Chapel of St. Augustine "as a mission of the church of St. François of Natchitoches" in July 1829, shortly after the church was constructed.
 The mission was recognized in 1856 as a parish in its own right, and authorized a resident priest.